m600x/demo-api-gateway/README.md

 As for the Ops side (primary used Gitlab CI but since Github Actions seems to be the tool used here, I've adapted):
 - Kubernetes artifacts and Helm chart
 - CI: Test the app (pytest dummy)
+- CI: Test the Kubernetes YAML (deploy on kind)
+- CI: Test the Helm chart (deploy on kind)
 - CI: Build and push to docker hub

 ## Usage